htem/FANC_auto_recon/nuclei_prediction/README.md

 Neuronal somas and glial somas are available through CAVE.
 You can find more detailed information in [our manuscript](https://doi.org/10.1101/2022.12.15.520299).
 Please contact Sumiya Kuroda @sumiya-kuroda for any questions or feedbacks.

 ## Detection
 We first segmented nuclei from the dataset using a convolutional neural network made by Ran.
-Basically, we extracted a point for each nucleus and soma, and use that coordinates to retrieve their `pt_root_id`.
+Basically, we extracted a point for each nucleus and soma, and used that coordinates to retrieve their `pt_root_id`.
 We ran the scripts inside `detection` folder using the commands below.
 We used `LocalTaskQueue` for this version of the scripts, but you can use `TaskQueue` instead, which may increase the computation speed.
 You can also change `--choose` (numbers of pixels you look at) and `--parallel` (number of cpu cores you use) if necessary.

 ```sh
 python3.6 -c "import get_nuc; get_nuc.run_local('task_get_nuc_info')" -c 10 -p 20